-DOES stands for Depth of Processing, Overarousability, Emotional Intensity, and Sensory Sensitivity (Aron 2010).
+DOES stands for Depth of Processing, Overarousability, Emotional Intensity, and Sensory Sensitivity (Aron, 2010).

 Depth of Processing is about deep thoughts and feelings, or contemplation, both of oneself and the world in general.
-You would take your time over reflection; it could be about you, your family, your career, animal welfare, or a war being waged.
+You would take your time over reflection; it could be about you, your family, your career, animal welfare, or war being waged.
 You are likely to have a highly artistic and creative side, which is mated with conscientiousness (offset against the awareness of failure and what it could bring).

 Sensory Sensitivity there is some overlap with some aspects of overarousability; would you notice I’ve changed a picture in my therapy room from one wall to another, for example?
 Again, this aspect is highly individual.

 The easiest way is to take a simple test such as on Dr. Aron’s website:

 I am a Highly Sensitive Person and dad to a highly sensitive child.
-I continue to explore the world of the HSP, and have had many hours of personal therapy.
+I continue to explore the world of the HSP and have had many hours of personal therapy.

 Discovering the trait was a real light bulb moment for me, an enlightenment that changed my life.